Didrik147/java-projects/README.md

 # Java

-A repository for learning Java.
+A repository for my Java projects.